slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"To combat an adversary, become their friend."
 -- Kevin Kelly [1952]*

-Charm the enemy to find their weaknesses.
+Charm the enemy to find his weaknesses.
 Then exploit them.

 Hints: